To the Beleaguered – 5 Suggestions to Help you Get Through Today

 - Eat with regularity, even if you aren’t hungry.
 Yes, our appetite and digestion gets thrown waaaaay off with high levels of chronic stress.
 So eat what is easy to digest, eat what is appetizing, and set alarms on your phone to help you remember.
 Food is the literal building blocks for your neurotransmitters – those chemical messengers that communicate so much essential information in your body.
 Without those building blocks, emotion regulation and stress management becomes next to impossible.

 - Take a deep breath.
 As I was typing that sentence I noticed I was holding my breath way up in my upper chest.
 That is a completely normal, albeit unhelpful response when our systems are full of stress.
 By consciously breathing in and out, utilizing self-awareness to slow your exhale you are literally telling your system to settle down.
 And I don’t know about you, but I regularly need to have a chat with my nervous system and gently ask it to settle the (expletive) down.

-While these 5 suggestions will not bring a vaccine to the market any quicker, I do hope it will help you feel a smidge more capable of getting through the next hour of your day.
+While these 5 suggestions, I hope you feel a smidge more capable of getting through the next hour of your day.